Rajpratik71/Mininet-wiki/Ideas.md

 **Brief explanation**: Mininet's original goal was "1000 nodes on your laptop" but such networks aren't really practical.
 There's no reason for this - the problem is that the existing implementation has too much overhead.
 We should measure scalability, profile the system, and identify possible ways of improving scalability.
 Notably, 1000-node networks are very slow to start up, in part because veth pair creation is slow and adding interfaces to OVS switches gets slower and slower the more switches you have!!

+**Expected results**: Reproducible scalability test and analysis scripts for Mininet, as well as understanding and performance debugging of the whole system, hopefully resulting in a version of the system with improved scalability on a single system.

+**Knowledge prerequisite**: Understanding of the Mininet internals, C/Linux/system calls/network namespaces, systems programming, and performance analysis at both user and kernel level.
+Likely systems programming of Open vSwitch and the Linux kernel.

 ### Provisioning advice and/or automatic provisioning support

 **Brief explanation**: Students in CS244 ran into problems when they overcommitted the system.
 Currently we don't provide much in the way of provisioning guidance, warnings, or monitoring to determine when the system is overcommitted.
 It would be nice to do all three!
 Ideally the system could be run in a performance-accurate mode where it would try to guarantee that it was provisioned correctly and provide some kind of alarm or warning when things were going bad.
 Which leads us to the following....